aegirops/docker-gcloud-cli/README.md

 This image is intended to be used in a gke CI/CD environment.

-A second flavor is available containing also nodejs 14.
+Other flavors are available containing nodejs 14 or nodejs 16.
 ## DockerHub

 Available publicly on: